iron-fish/node-app/README.md

 # Create application

 Just run `yarn package` and executable files will be builded into `./out` folder.

+On macOS, the packaged .app file won't run without codesigning, but you can codesign it by running `codesign --force --deep -s - ./out/Iron Fish Node App.app`.

 By default `demo` mode is used for crating package use `production` mode to create release version (`yarn package:production`).

 # Releases